 Let’s all keep that in mind as we enter the New Year.
 For starters, here is my annual financial checklist for 2016.

 1) Review Your Investments

-If you held on (stuck with your investment plan) through the market crash six years ago, you should be in great shape today.
-As of Monday, the S&P 500 index, which consists of large U.S. company stocks, was up around 13%, driven primarily by higher earnings.
-But as usual, not all asset classes were up--at least not nearly as much as large U.S. stocks.
-By rebalancing your portfolio--selling invesment positions that have outperformed and are now overweight and buying positions that have underperformed and are now underweight--you are forcing yourself to sell high and buy low.
+2015 was a mediocre year for the U.S. economy.
+The final estimated third-quarter annualized growth rate for our Gross Domestic Product (GDP) was a mere 2%.
+If you held on (stuck with your investment plan) through the market crash seven years ago, you should still be in great shape today.
+As of Monday, the S&P 500 index, which consists of large U.S. company stocks, was right around where it was at the beginning of the year.
+Some asset classes were down, especially emerging markets and commodities.
+By rebalancing your portfolio, you are forcing yourself to sell high and buy low.

 2) Review Your Estate Plan

 Estate plans include a will, a revocable living trust, and advance directives for health care (e.g., health care proxy/durable power of attorney for health care, living will, do-not-resuscitate order, organ/tissue donation form, funeral arrangements or burial plans, etc.).
 Review your documents.
 Have there been any changes in your family (births, deaths, divorce, or changes in health)?
 Verify the beneficiary designations on your retirement accounts.

 3) Help Your Kids or Grandkids and Reduce Your Estate

 The annual gift tax exclusion remains at $14,000 for 2016.
 This is the amount you can give to any one person and not file a gift tax return.
 You can still pay educational and medical expenses for your children or grandchildren and the payment won’t count against the $14,000 exclusion if you make the payment directly to the educational institution or medical provider.